ldldylan/Whack-A-Mole/README.md

 #### A JavaScript game built on the classic arcade game Whack A Mole!<img src="https://s2.loli.net/2023/02/03/K1EcOexajhCWzIM.webp" >

 ## Background
 As a miner and treasure seeker, you discover abundant mineral veins in a small village.
 However, the mine is plagued by moles and snakes.
 Your job is to whack moles to collect mine or whack snakes before they bite you.
-Try to collect as many mines as you can within the limited time. and go to the next level.
+Try to collect as many mines as you can within the limited time and challenge yourself.

 ## Functionality & MVPs
 In Whack A Mole, user will be able to: